Why I Don't Recommend a Plant-Based Diet

 PPS.
 Curious about the work I do, and how we solve complex health challenges.
 Click here.

 Check out the Weston A Price Foundation.
 They are a non-profit that curates a boat load of different nutritional experts.

 If you want to see how most people in history actually ate, grab yourself a copy of Nutrition and Physical Degeneration by Weston A Price, or the book Nourishing Diets by Sally Fallon.

 If you want a doctor's perspective with a boatload of scientific references behind a lot of the concepts above, check out the book Vegetarianism Explained by Natasha Campbell-McBride

 You could also follow this link for some science on fats.
-Note the "Fact Checked" link on the top right.

 Have you been led to believe that saturated fat is bad for you and can clog your arteries?
 Here's a meta-analysis on PudMed (12 different studies of almost half a million people) showing that saturated fat significantly lowers your risk of stroke.
 Apparently the more you eat the better.

 PPPS.
 For those of you who are saying..."But wait, what about The China Study!"

 Here is a critique of it that might just put that in an entirely different light for you.